pbevans1/portfolio/README.md

 The project expects a tilde delimited csv file called 'food_database.csv' to be in the directory 'data'.
 The file is expected to be in the following format:
         product id~product name~manufacturer~energy units~carb units~fat units~protein units~serving size in grams or ml~grams or ml~serving size~serving size units
+        Lines longer than 9000 characters are considered invalid.

 Once the download is complete you have several options to build the project.